replicatedhq/kURL/CONTRIBUTING.md

 ### Using GCP

-**If you are a Replicated team member then:** ensure that you follow up the doc [Getting Started with your own CodeServer][code-server].
+**If you are a Replicated team member then:** ensure that you have followed [Getting Started with your own CodeServer](https://github.com/replicatedhq/codeserver/blob/main/docs/first-time.md).

 #### :Tips: Convenience functions (change the Default name, the first variable):